Peterkn2001/Wemos-D1-Mini-Hardware-Watchdog/README.md

 The custom circuit board also allows the pin that is used to listen for the heartbeat signal to be selected via a solder bridge.

+All solder bridges are located on the top of the board, to allow it to be soldered in place on another PCB and still allow the options to be changed.

 The board is designed to allow either the 8-pin DIL through-hole version or the SOP-8 surface mount version of the ATtiny85 chip to be used.

 This repository contains the Gerber files to allow you to order your own PCBs from suppliers such as